 The only real disagreement I have with corn-fed beef is that it's comparatively tasteless compared to grass fed meat.
 At least by my experience in Missouri.

-Not too long ago, I was a guest of my boss's partner at an upscale St.
+Not too long ago, I was a guest of a client at an upscale St.

 I had their New York Strip steak just to see how it would taste.

 Once you got past the heavily peppered outside, it didn't have any real distinguishing flavor.
 None.

 Now I'm used to grass-fed steak and so I know how it can be tender or